 -Motion Sickness tablets

 I would highly recommend when deciding what to bring for Southeast Asia backpacking you invest in one.
 I drank Pilipino sink water in Manila out of mine on many occasions and I’m just fine.
-They do everything they are advertised to do (Water-To-Go).
+They do everything they are advertised to do.

 Door Stopper – This may seem like a really random thing, but it actually comes in useful.
-You would be surprised how may places you stay that don’t have locks on the door, so it can be nice to have to help keep the door closed (door stopper).
+You would be surprised how many places you stay that don’t have locks on the door, so a door stopper can be nice to have to help keep the door closed.

 Combination Lock – You will need to lock your daypack while you are out and about.
-Pick pockets can be a real problem.
+Pickpockets can be a real problem.
 Find a lock with a flexible cable to fit through the zipper eyelets on your backpack.
-Here is a good example (combination lock).

 Bike Lock – This is to lock my larger backpack to something in the room while I’m out for the day.
 It may seem paranoid, but theft is by far the most likely crime you will encounter.
-I also like to have it for when we rent a scooter.
+I also liked having a bike lock when we rented a scooter.

-You are normally given a chain and lock to use however I prefer to have my own because while it has never happened to us I know people who have had scooters "stolen" by the person they rented it from who then claims they do not have it and will tell you that you now need to pay some ridiculous amount of money for the lost scooter or they are not going to give you your passport back (bike lock).
+You are normally given a chain and lock to use when renting a scooter however I prefer to have my own because while it has never happened to us, I know people who have had scooters "stolen" by the person they rented it from who then claims they do not have it and will tell you that you now need to pay some ridiculous amount of money for the lost scooter or they are not going to give you your passport back

 Paracord – This one is optional.
-I use it as a clothesline to dry my towel and clothes on.
+I use a paracord as a clothesline to dry my towel and clothes on.
 It’s also really great for tying things to the back of a scooter, like your backpack.
-I only bring about 10-15 feet of it (paracord).
+I only bring about 10-15 feet of it.

 Needle and Thread – This one is also optional.
-If you are going to be traveling for a long period of time it can be helpful.
-I had to sew some of my clothes back together more than once while backpacking. (sewing kit).
+If you are going to be traveling for a long period of time a sewing kit can be helpful.
+I had to sew some of my clothes back together more than once while backpacking.

 Sleeping Cocoon – If you have never seen one of these before, they're great!
 It's basically a very lightweight nylon cloth you sleep inside of like a sleeping bag.
-They are really great for keeping bedbugs and other various critters off of you while you sleep.
-As backpackers we are often on the search for the cheapest accommodations available, and so that typically means less than clean conditions (cocoon).
+Sleeping cocoons are really great for keeping bedbugs and other various critters off of you while you sleep.
+A backpacking man is often on the search for the cheapest accommodations available, and so that typically means less than clean conditions.

-Playing Cards – Backpacking often involves a lot of down time, either at the hostel with some new friends or while you’re waiting on a bus.
-Either way it’s great to have something to keep you entertained (cards).
+Playing Cards – Backpacking often involves a lot of downtime, either at the hostel with some new friends or while you’re waiting on a bus.
+Either way, it’s great to have some playing cards to keep you entertained.

-Rain Poncho – Find a light weight medium quality one that you wont mind ditching for a new one if yours starts to get a little nasty over time (rain poncho).
+Rain Poncho – Find a lightweight medium quality rain poncho that you won't mind ditching for a new one if yours starts to get a little nasty over time.

 That’s it, that’s my SE Asia packing list and everything I carry with me when I travel.
 This typically leaves plenty of room for cool things you will buy along the way.
 I hope this mens packing list helps you when packing for Southeast Asia!
 Check out some more useful packing info!

 Do you have some things that you like to bring that aren't on the list?
 Drop a comment below and let us know what you carry and why!